False Statements At The Recruiting Station

 13a.
 My acceptance for enlistment is based on the information I have given in my application for enlistment.
 If any of that information is false or incorrect, this enlistment may be voided or terminated administratively by the Government, or I may be tried by Federal, civilian, or military court, and, if found guilty, may be punished.

 A recruiter who encourages you to lie has violated his/her own service regulations and can be prosecuted for violation of a regulation under Article 92 of the UCMJ.
-Additionally, if the recruiter knows you are not qualified for military service, under the regulations, and processes your enlistment anyway, that recruiter can be charged with a violation of Article 84 of the UCMJ, which states:
+Additionally, if the recruiter knows you are not qualified for military service, under the regulations, and processes your enlistment anyway, that recruiter can be charged with a violation of Article 84 of the UCMJ.

 However, when you get caught in your lies, if you think that dishonest recruiter (the one who told you to lie) is going to stand up and say, "Yes, I told him to lie, it's all my fault," then you'd better get your head examined.
 He/she is going to say, "Nope.
 He/she didn't tell me a thing about it!"
 You are the one who is going to suffer the consequences of your choice to commit a felony.

-There is no RIGHT to serve in the armed forces of the United States.
-The military services have the absolute right to determine who is qualified and who is not qualified to serve.
-Individual recruiters are not authorized or qualified to make these determinations.
+Individual recruiters are not authorized or qualified to make medical or legal determinations.
 Each of the services has a waiver process whereby senior recruiting and medical officials can waive certain disqualifying medical or moral (legal) factors, depending upon the current needs of the service and the other qualifications of the applicant.

 Why Do Some Recruiters Encourage You to Lie?

-Recruiting is a hard, hard, duty.
 Recruiters are required to "make mission" (or face consequences to their career), and "making mission" is often beyond their control.
 This system of "making mission" sometimes forces some recruiters to break the rules (damned if they do, damned if they don't).
 This does not justify this, but it helps explain why it happens.
-From a former Marine Corps Recruiter:

 This may help you understand more about the overall military recruiting situation and hopefully prevent you from over-generalizing based on your own bad experience.